 How is Project Finance Structured?

-Fig 1.1 provides an illustrative overview of the structure of project finance as well as the connections between parties throughout the process.
+An illustrative overview of the structure of project finance as well as the connections between parties throughout the process.
 It is notable that everything is connected at the liability of the company rather than to the individual parties.

 Project finance is associated with various advantages such as the opportunity to distribute risk [risk sharing], debt capacity extension and maintaining competitive leverage.
 The principle advantage is the avoidance of corporate repayment guaranteeing through the structure permitting the sponsor to finance the project off of another entity’s credit through contractual commitment.
 The basic structure of project finance forces sponsors to spread the risk through a network of security arrangements, contractual agreements and other alternative supplemental credit support to other financially capable parties willing to assume the risk for the venture, this significantly helps in the reduction of risk exposure to the project company.